phuongdnguyen/temporal-workflow-debugger/README.md

 ## Usage

-You can run the debugger in two modes:

-### **Standalone Mode**
-Run the debugger with your workflow code and connect your IDE to it.
-This approach is lower-level and not recommended for end users.
-To install the debugger, download it from the [GitHub Release Page](https://github.com/phuongdnguyen/temporal-workflow-debugger/releases).

-### **IDE Integrated Mode** (Recommended)
-Currently available for Go users on GoLand: install the plugin and debug your workflow via a debugging UI.
-This approach provides a more complete debugging experience and is the recommended approach.

 ### **Installation Options**

 **IDE Plugins:**
 Jetbrains (preview, Go support only)

 <iframe width="245px" height="48px" src="https://plugins.jetbrains.com/embeddable/install/28127"></iframe>

 Vscode (Go, Python and JS)